 This older research showed that pygeum was only effective at symptom relief — but more recent research suggests that the extract may help treat the condition itself.

-A study in 2012 suggested that pygeum could help slow the growth of actual prostate cells.
+suggested that pygeum could help slow the growth of actual prostate cells.
 This may help prevent BPH from developing.

 Pygeum remains one of the most research-supported herbal remedies for BPH.
 Still, further research is needed before calling it an official treatment.

 Pygeum has also gained a reputation for potentially reducing the risk of prostate cancer. showing pygeum’s BPH benefits also showed protection against cancerous prostate cells.

 Earlier studies had found similar effects. found that pygeum acts on androgen receptors, which ultimately control prostate growth. found similar results.